jasl/vibe_photos_v4/README.md

   `process` stages copy needed subsets into `data/index.db` for API/UI use.
 - Use `uv run python -m vibe_photos.dev.clear_cache --stage <...>` to invalidate specific cache stages (or `--full-reset` to clear all caches and cache/index.db).
+- When a file’s content hash changes, its cache artifacts and near-duplicate pairs in `cache/index.db` are invalidated and rebuilt on the next run; primary DB rows remain intact for auditability.
 - All paths in this document are relative to the project root; commands should be executed from the repository root with the virtual environment activated.